 The above video at the top of this post gives you an idea of the setup I was using.
 Powered by an Intel Pentium III processor clocked at 800MHz we conquered the world together.

-In the photo above is the Pentium 600MHz machine that helped it power up for the first time in who knows how long.
+Above is the Pentium 600MHz machine that helped it power up for the first time in who knows how long.
+Why do I have so many bit of old hardware hanging around anyway?

 This was a 133MHz something or other, not sure if it was Cyrix, AMD or Pentium.
 It was sufficient though and stacked well into the case.